radekxrandom/testpr/README.md

 Renders tiles that enable users to navigate through the pages of the table.
 Props passed:

 - tiles - Array of objects that contains tiles to display.
-Each tile has and id attribute and active attribute which is a boolean.
+Each tile has an id attribute and active attribute which is a boolean.
 When tile.active is true the given tile has class 'active' otherwise the class is 'disabled'.

 ### TableComponent